farialima/django-tasks/README.md

 This has been used in production for a hosted website in 2010; since then it has not been used much, but it has been updated recently, and all tests are passing.

-It is tested on Linux and MacOS, and it should run on Windows (per [issue 16](https://code.google.com/p/django-tasks/issues/detail?id=16)); and on PostgreSQL and SQLite (with some caveats for SQLite, see below).
+It is tested on Linux and MacOS, and it should run on Windows (per [issue 16](https://code.google.com/p/django-tasks/issues/detail?id=16)); and on MySQL and SQLite (with some caveats for SQLite, see below).

-The current version is tested on Django 1.10 with Python 2.7.
-Making it work with earlier versions of Django should not be difficult.
-It is not (yet) working with Python 3; it should be easy to port it.
+The current version is tested on Django 1.10.5 with Python 2.7 and Python 3.5.
+Getting it to work with earlier versions of Django should not be difficult.

 ## Basic usage

-On Django 1.10, follow the instructions to use Django tasks.
+On Django 1.10, follow these instructions to install and use:

 1. Install djangotasks with pip: ```pip install git+git://github.com/farialima/django-tasks.git```